KiloSierraCharlie/SHUD/ReadMe.md

 3. Edit the following configs as you want them.
 4. Restart your server.
 5. Look for errors and report them at https://github.com/samahl9709/SHUD/issues

-Wan't to remove the darkrp hud over head?
-Press here https://github.com/samahl9709/SHUD/wiki/Remove-DarkRP-Hud

-# Upcomming Update 8.6
-- Support for more gamemodes
-- In-Game menu for Workshop version
-- Settings for custom box (For levels etc..)